Solomon Islands violence recedes but not underlying tension | Politics

 - Australia

-Violence receded Friday in the capital of the Solomon Islands, but the government showed no signs of addressing the underlying grievances that sparked two days of riots, including concerns about the country's increasing links with China.
+Violence has Friday in the capital of the Solomon Islands, but the government has showed no signs of addressing the underlying grievances that sparked two days of riots, including concerns about the country's increasing links with China.

 Solomon Islands Prime Minister Manasseh Sogavare sought to deflect attention from domestic issues by blaming outside interference for stirring up the protesters, with a thinly veiled reference to Taiwan and the United States.

-External pressures were a "very big ... influence.
+External pressures were a “very big ... influence.
 I don't want to name names.
-We'll leave it there," Sogavare said.
+We'll leave it there,” Sogavare said Friday.

 Those issues are just the latest in decades of rivalry between Malaita and Guadalcanal, where the capital, Honiara, is located, said Jonathan Pryke, director of the Sydney-based Lowy Institute think tank's Pacific Islands program.